From the American Marketing Association:

 There is a lot going on around here!
 Read two recent McCombs Today posts on happenings in CCIMS and the McCombs Marketing Department.
 We are excited to welcome Rob Malcolm to the CCIMS team this fall as Executive-in-Residence.

-Archives for McCombs Marketing Department
+Forecast 2013: McCombs Marketing Department

 The second annual McCombs Marketing Conference is co-hosted by CCIMS and the CCIMS Marketing Fellows MBA students.
 In order to meet today’s marketing challenges, organizations are rethinking traditional business models and organizational structures to create new value for customers.
 This year’s conference will focus on entrepreneurial marketing, exploring how marketing leaders are crafting new businesses, extending the customer value-chain, supporting venture programs, and promoting entrepreneurial thinking within their organizations.